TehBucket/metalflappystorm/README.md

 metalflappystorm
 ================

-attempt at creating very simple game mechanics from scratch with html elements
+attempt at creating very simple game mechanics from scratch with html elements only

-TODO:
-enemies
-gravity-effected blocks
+TODO: implement dash (C) to survive situations currently impossible to survive